Mental Health Facilities Petersburg, WV

 Mental Wellness Now - 39.4 miles from Petersburg, WV

 Mental Wellness Now is one of mental health facilities in Harrisonburg, Virginia, located at 1363 North Main Street, 22802 zip code.
 Mental Wellness Now provides telemedicine/telehealth and outpatient treatment.
-Mental Wellness Now provides dialectical behavior therapy, couples/family therapy and trauma therapy to young adults, children / adolescents and seniors 65 or older.
-Mental Wellness Now also supports LGBT, military families and veterans.
-Additional services provided at Mental Wellness Now include intensive case management, court-ordered outpatient treatment and psychosocial rehabilitation services.
+Mental Wellness Now provides trauma therapy, couples/family therapy and activity therapy to adults, young adults and seniors 65 or older.
+Mental Wellness Now also supports transitional age young adults, seniors or older adults and patients with eating disorders.
+Additional services provided at Mental Wellness Now include intensive case management, vocational rehabilitation services and court-ordered outpatient treatment.

 Appalachian Community Health Center - 39.6 miles from Petersburg, WV

 Appalachian Community Health Center is a mental health clinic in Elkins, WV, located at 725 Yokum Street, 26241 zip code area.
 Appalachian Community Health Center provides outpatient treatment and telemedicine/telehealth.
-Appalachian Community Health Center offers dialectical behavior therapy, group therapy and trauma therapy to young adults, children / adolescents and seniors 65 or older.
-Appalachian Community Health Center also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Additional services offered at Appalachian Community Health Center include family psychoeducation, mentoring/peer support/consumer-run services and education services.
+Appalachian Community Health Center offers integrated dual diagnosis disorder treatment, psychotropic medication and cognitive behavioral therapy to children / adolescents, seniors 65 or older and adults.
+Appalachian Community Health Center also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Additional services offered at Appalachian Community Health Center include psychosocial rehabilitation services, intensive case management and family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in Petersburg, WV